Get exclusive money-saving offers and guides

 Thanks for getting in touch with Finder.

 It’s great to know that your credit score is 50 points close to 1200!
-There are a multitude of factors that influence your credit score and being in the know may help you control the uptrend and the downtrend.
-This page shows how a credit score is calculated and you may want to take note of how your activity dictates your score.
+There is a multitude of factors that influence your credit score and being in the know may help you control the uptrend and the downtrend.
+You can check how a credit score is calculated and you may want to take note of how your activity dictates your score.

 Hope this was helpful.
 Don’t hesitate to message us back if you have more questions.